jimkang/crabbington/README.md

 - Specify allowed grids in soul def
 - Specify motion pattern in soul def
 - Tablenest hierarchy
-- Help button
+- Help button - Done
-- Define some development rules
+- Define some development rules - Done
   - No cellular-automata-style cellular simultaneous updates.
 Everything should be sequential
   - Allow complex drawing code that does a lot on its own instead of trying to model everything
+- Make all grids cover most of board
+- Characters facing specific directions

 Vague concepts to fit in if somehow the basics come together
 ---